Circle Roles: MC and Stage Manager

 • We release the directions in reverse order (spirit, earth, water, fire, air).

-• We chant "AUM" three times.
+• We chant "Om" three times.

 • We speak our names into the circle, one at a time.

-• Arrive by 3:45pm and stay until at least 10:15pm
+• Arrive by 5:30pm and stay until we have finished cleaning up

 • Supervise setup and cleanup